Single-Variable Gradient Descent

 4. $f(x) = 3\cos x+x^{2}e^{\sin x}$

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Single-Variable Gradient Descent.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/single-variable-gradient-descent/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/single-variable-gradient-descent/